 The Permittee shall maintain current copies of the Contingency Plan in the main Facility office and in the Facility Operating Record.
-The Permittee also shall distribute copies of the current Contingency Plan to all entities with which the Permittee has arrangements in accordance with Permit Section 2.12.6.
+The Permittee also shall distribute copies of the current

+Contingency Plan to all entities with which the Permittee has arrangements in accordance with Permit Section 2.12.6.

-The Permittee shall distribute the Contingency Plan within fifteen days of the effective date of this Permit and within fifteen days of the effective date of any modification of the Contingency Plan to all entities with which the Permittee has arrangements in accordance with Permit Section 2.12.6 in accordance with 40 CFR § 264.53.
+The Permittee shall distribute any modifications to the Contingency Plan within fifteen days of the effective date of any modification of the Contingency Plan to all entities with which the Permittee has arrangements in accordance with Permit Section 2.12.6 in accordance with 40 CFR § 264.53.
 The Permittee shall ensure that all copies of the Contingency Plan distributed outside the Facility are sent in hard copy by mail.
 The Permittee shall obtain a record of receipt to ensure distribution to each recipient.
-A record of compliance with this requirement shall be maintained in the Facility Operating Record. (
+A record of compliance with this requirement shall be maintained in the Facility Operating Record.